martyn82/handbook/docs/_pages/tactics/maintainability/prevent-ripple-effects/restrict-communication-paths.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-preventrippleeffects
 top: tactics
+excerpt: Restrict the modules with which a given module shares data.
 ---

 Restrict the modules with which a given module shares data.
 That is, reduce the number of modules that consume data produced by the given module and the number